christianandredietrich/iOS-SDK/advanced.md

 CEA-608 caption cell information.

-This structure is used by to store CEA 608 closed caption cell information and is passed to `NXCEA608CaptionView` to be displayed.
+This structure is used to store CEA 608 closed caption cell information and is passed to `NXCEA608CaptionView` to be displayed.

 **Public Attributes**